Baystation12/Baystation12-Lore/Species/The Prometheans.md

 in a matter of seconds.
 Other possible uses for this excess energy, as revealed by extensive testing, include shapeshifting and (with extreme effort on the Promethean's part) limited telepathy.
-However, this is not entirely beneficial; excess energy also seems to cause the Promethean to grow more solid, hindering movement and making them more vulnerable to low temperatures and low pressure.
+However, this is not entirely beneficial; excess energy also seems to cause the Promethean to grow more unstable, hindering movement and making them more vulnerable to low temperatures and low pressure.

 Radiation has a similar effect in large amounts, but only in ways that are detrimental